tushar-c/tushar-c.github.io/_posts/2024-10-19-Understanding-Language-:-Transformers-Part-1.md

 ## Conclusion

-Now that we know these basics, in the next post, we can now go straight towards understanding and implementing the Transformer Model!
+Now that we know these basics, we can now go straight towards understanding and implementing the Transformer Model in the next post!